 The MIB work to help victims of road traffic accidents when the fault party is untraceable or uninsured.
 This means you may be able to receive compensation for your injuries, even if the motorist fled the scene.

 They aim to help people claim for vehicle damage as well as injuries sustained from the accident.
-If you’d like to learn more about the MIB, you can get in touch with our experienced team of advisers who can offer you more information.

 You may see a personal injury claims calculator in some articles that show how much compensation you may be entitled to for your injury.
 Instead, we’ve included a compensation table in this guide to show the compensation that may be awarded for cycling accident injuries.